5000slices1/Sli-SwapApp/README.md

 # Sli-SwapApp
-App for swapping Dip20 SLICE tokens to the new ICRC1 SLI token
+App for swapping Dip20 standard ($SLI & $GLDS) tokens to ICRC1 standard

 ## Using this repository